LaiJunBin/react-vertical-steps-list/README.md

 textFilter    | Filter function for text of all items. |
 childFilter  | Filter function for text of children in all item | itemFilter| Filter function for all item. |
+itemClass | set class for all item.  |
+itemStyle | set style for all item.  |
+childrenClass | set class for children of all item.  |
+childrenStyle | set style for children of all item. |
+darkTheme |  set true for dark theme. |

 items: an Array, item like below:
 ```js